State Exercises and Resources

 MEPP is designed for mid-level exercise practitioners with a minimum of three (3) Years’ experience in an Emergency Management exercise design.
 Participants refine and practice skills critical to performing the phases of the HSEEP cycle, such as exercise program management, MSEL writing and evaluation data analysis.
 Candidates apply the key learning concepts from the MEPP curriculum relative to their organizations and their own jurisdictional environments.

+You can access the full Independent Study (IS) course offerings here.
 For information on the program, visit: https://training.fema.gov/mepp/default.aspx

 Integrated Emergency Management Course (IEMC)